![]() |

 Anticipating my needs in this way has saved me hundreds and hundreds of dollars.
 Also, I'm able to sell my framed originals at reasonable prices so that all kinds of people can afford to start their own art collections.
 I have sold my work to teachers, waitresses, college students, farmers, and even other artists.
 Knowing that they didn't have much in the way of expendable income made those sales even more gratifying.

-I am careful with myself.
-My parents have always reminded me not to do anything stupid.
-I still do plenty of stupid things, but these are a few I've been able to avoid:
+I still do plenty of stupid things, but these are a few I've been able

 - I don't smoke, and if I did, I'd say the cigarette companies should be paying me to use their abominable products and not the other way around.